FlorianNoeverGOB/react-ts-bc/README.md

     // or skipping event if BC Environment is busy (operation is running) ALHelper.invokeEventSkipBusy('OnControlReady', 'Control Ready Event.
 Time: ', datetime.toLocaleTimeString());
     ```
     *Note that the First parameter of the `invokeEvent` function is the name of the Event in your BC Project.
-All other parameters are the variables you want to call the event in BC with.
+All other parameters are the variables you want to call the event in BC with `invokeEvent('name', param1, param2)`.
 If you have your data in form of an array just use the spread operator `invokeEvent('name', ...yourarray)`*